Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: User Study

 Five women and ten men with an average age of 25.33 years (standard deviation, SD: 2.18) participated in the user study.
 Only one participant was left-handed.
 None of them presented any visual or sensory-motor disabilities.
 Regarding ring size, only one participant used the small-sized ring, five used the medium-sized ring, and nine employed the large-sized ring.
 The experimental protocol was approved by the TU Delft Human Research Ethics Committee (approval number 4546).
 All participants gave their informed consent.

-\subsubsection{Stimuli:}
+\subsection{Stimuli:}

-Our stimuli consisted of six textures---rough metal, smooth metal, rough foam, smooth foam, cardboard, and fabric—--selected from the SENS3 database (Figure~\ref{fig:ChosenTexturesPhoto}) and their virtual counterparts generated via the explained rendering methodology (Figure~\ref{fig:rendering}).
+Our stimuli consisted of six textures---rough metal, smooth metal, rough foam, smooth foam, cardboard, and fabric---corresponding to Metal~1, Metal~5, Foam~3, Foam~2, Paper~5 and Fabric~5 from the SENS3 database (Figure~\ref{fig:ChosenTexturesPhoto}) and their virtual counterparts generated via the explained rendering methodology (Figure~\ref{fig:rendering}).
 These textures were chosen for their distinct thermal, roughness, and softness properties, aligning with our device’s actuation capabilities along these perceptual dimensions.
 The selection was guided by the reported principal component and factor loading analysis results of the adjective rating experiment conducted by~\cite{Balasubramanian2024} across the 50 textures in the database.
 Figure~\ref{fig:PCA} visualizes the distribution of these textures in the perceptual space after the principal component and factor loading analysis.
+See ~\ref{sec:texture_selection} for a more in-depth explanation of the selection procedure for these textures.

-\subsubsection{Experimental Setup:}
+\subsection{Experimental Setup:}

-Each participant sat in front of a monitor and a set of six textures during the experiment; see Figure~\ref{fig:ExperimentalSetup}.
+Each participant sat in front of a monitor and a set of six textures during the experiment (Figure~\ref{fig:ExperimentalSetup}).
 Each texture was enclosed and hidden from the participant's view by a custom 3D-printed case.
 The cases had openings covered by a plastic layer obscuring the textures visually while allowing participants to explore them freely by touch.
 Each box was labeled with a number from one to six to facilitate texture selection.
 Participants provided their responses through a graphical user interface (GUI) displayed on the monitor, using a computer mouse to interact with the system.

-Participants wore the custom-designed soft ring on their dominant hand's proximal phalanx of the index finger.
+Participants wore the soft multimodal ring on their dominant hand's proximal phalanx of the index finger.
 For added comfort, they could rest their dominant arm on an armrest positioned in front of the textures.
 Throughout the experiment, users wore noise-canceling headphones (W830NB, Edifier) that played white noise to block auditory cues and minimize distractions.

-\subsubsection{Experimental Procedure:}
+\subsection{Experimental Procedure:}